Yazhuo-Liu/install-abaqus-on-ubuntu/README.md

 ```bash
 sudo ln -s /path/to/ifx /usr/local/bin/ifort
 ```
+!!!!!
+After doing this symbolic link, there is no need to run `source /opt/intel/oneapi/setvars.sh` in your `.bashrc`

 ## 7. Check everything
 Since we already initialize ifort in our `.bashrc`, the ifort will be automatically linked to ABAQUS.